 please send etransfers to: firstname.lastname@example.org

-There is a $20 fee for cancelling within 24 hours of your appointment time.
-This fee will also be charged if you are more than 10 minutes late for your appointment as we are unable to see you.
+The $30 cancellation fee will also be charged if you are more than 10 minutes late for your appointment and we are unable to see you.

 The land on which ToCA operates has for thousands of years been the traditional land of the Huron-Wendat, Haudenosaunee, and Anishinaabe peoples, including the Mississaugas of the Credit First Nation.
 Today, this meeting place is still home to many Indigenous people from across Turtle Island.
 The colonial processes by which we came to live on this land were and are deeply unjust, and continue to cause great harm to the original people of this land.
 We at ToCA endeavour to be accountable to this reality, in ways that go beyond an apology or a written acknowledgement.
 We also seek to be guided by the traditions around healing that are passed down by Indigenous elders, and to respect the concepts and beliefs about the land and the water which grow and sustain the food and herbs that are used in traditional medicine.
 We welcome feedback on our efforts.